 Once a definitive diagnosis has been made, you want to start treatment as soon as possible.
 Reducing the delay between diagnosis and a start of treatment is recommended to increase life expectancy and reduce pain.
 Your vet may suggest surgery, chemotherapy, and/or radiation treatment to treat your pet.

-Naturally, you want to offer the best treatment possible for your companion.
+Naturally, you want to offer the best options possible for your companion.
 You’re willing to do anything you can to help his/her fight against cancer, and here at HomeoAnimal we share that desire.
-That is why we have designed PIPTOPET, a broadband natural antiviral and antibiotic treatment.
+That is why we have designed PIPTOPET, a broadband natural antiviral and antibiotic product.

-Piptopet has been designed as a natural aid to treat cancer in dogs.
-It has undeniable anti-inflammatory and anti-tumor properties, meaning it helps attack unhealthy cancerous cells without negatively disrupting healthy cells.
-As an incredible immune system booster, this natural remedy ensures your dog is best equipped to fight the disease, while at the same time reducing the occurrences of secondary infections.
+Piptopet has been designed as a natural aid to help against cancer in dogs.
+It has undeniable anti-inflammatory and anti-tumor properties, meaning it helps when you want to fight unhealthy cancerous cells without negatively disrupting healthy cells.
+As an incredible immune system booster, this natural product ensures your dog is best equipped to fight the disease, while at the same time reducing the occurrences of secondary infections.

 While a bone cancer diagnosis for your pup is never easy to hear, there are options available to give your pet the best care possible, no matter the circumstances!